(Updated March 2020) | Tim Hortons pulled Beyond Meat from its menu after a limited trial last year.

-The iconic Canadian fast-food joint announced on Wednesday that it is launching breakfast sandwiches featuring Beyond Meat’s vegan sausage patties following a successful trial at 60 Toronto locations last May.
-The nationwide roll-out includes three options — the Beyond Meat Breakfast Sandwich, Beyond Meat Farmers Wrap, and the Beyond Meat Vegan Sandwich.
+The iconic Canadian fast-food joint announced last June that it was launching breakfast sandwiches featuring Beyond Meat’s vegan sausage patties following a successful trial at 60 Toronto locations last May.
+The nationwide roll-out included three options—the Beyond Meat Breakfast Sandwich, Beyond Meat Farmers Wrap, and the Beyond Meat Vegan Sandwich.

 Hancock noted that Tim Hortons worked with Beyond Meat for over a year to develop its new meat-free menu items.